asplunds/tetris/README.md

 Make a fork and submit a PR.
 From there changes will be reviewed.

 ## Credits
-Thanks to the [Tetris fandom wiki](https://tetris.fandom.com/wiki/Tetris_Wiki) for prodivind excellent articles on how Tetris works.
+Thanks to the [Tetris fandom wiki](https://tetris.fandom.com/wiki/Tetris_Wiki) for prodiving excellent articles on how Tetris works.